Tom-Ainsworth/tu_du_/README.md

 ### Current

-- Unwanted text appears if user presses enter before the opening text has loaded.
+- Unwanted text appears if user presses enter before prompt appears.
   ![Text Bug](readme-content/images/current_bug.png)

   I'm not completely sure how to fix this, as adding something to catch the error